Monstera dubia Indoor Care; Watering, Light, Soil, Propagation, Common Problems & Remedies

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

-The best temperature for Monstera dubia is an average warmth of 18-290C.
-Keep it away from cold drafts to avoid a sudden drop in temperature as it can cause stunted growth and leaf drop.
+Monstera dubia prospers in a warmth of 18-290C.
+Keep it away from sources of drafts to avoid a sudden changes in temperature which can cause stunted growth and leaf drop.

 Fertilizer

-Feed Monstera dubia with a balanced, water-soluble fertilizer every 4 weeks during the growing period to promote a lush growth.
-Withhold feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed Monstera dubia with a balanced, water-soluble fertilizer every 4 weeks in spring and summer to promote a lush growth.
+Withhold feeding in fall and winter to prevent fertilizer burn as growth is minimal at this time.

-Monstera dubia potting soil should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
-Potting mixes designed for Monsteras and those designed for aroids are ideal for this plant.
+Monstera dubia potting mix should be rich in organic matter and well-drained to prevent waterlogging.
+A potting mix designed for Monsteras and those designed for aroids are ideal for this plant.

 Repotting

-Repot Monstera dubia every 1-2 years during the growing season only when it becomes pot-bound; when the roots grow through the drainage hole.
-Use a pot 1 size larger and confirm that it has a drainage hole to avoid getting soggy soil as it can result in root-rot.
-Take a look at these ceramic pots with saucers on Amazon.
+Repot Monstera dubia every 1-2 years in the growing season only when pot-bound; when the roots grow through the drainage hole.
+Use a pot 1 size larger that has a drainage hole to avoid getting soggy soil which can result in root-rot.
+Check out these ceramic pots with drainage hole on Amazon.

-Pruning Monstera dubia is easy.
-Remove yellow and dead leaves to maintain the plant neat.
-To keep plant in its singled growth, cutback the vines regularly.
+Pruning Monstera dubia involves removal of yellow and dead leaves to maintain the plant neat and tidy.
+To keep plant in its shingled growth, cutback the vines regularly.

 How to Propagate Monstera dubia

-Monstera dubia propagation can be done at the beginning of the growing period by use of stem cuttings or by air layering.
+Monstera dubia is best propagated at the beginning of the growing period (spring to early summer), by use of stem cuttings or by air layering.
 The propagation can be done in 4 ways.

 1. Propagating Monstera dubia from stem cuttings in soil

-Take a stem cutting about 4-6 inches long from a healthy Monstera dubia by cutting at a point just below an aerial root.
+1. Take a stem cutting about 4-6 inches long from a healthy plant by cutting at a point just below an aerial root.
 Just one leaf node with the leaf is enough to propagate a new plant.

-Allow the new Monstera dubia to be well established before transplanting after which you can begin routine care.
+5. Allow the new plant to be well established before transplanting afterwhich you can begin routine care.

 2. Propagating Monstera dubia from stem cuttings in water

-Take a stem cutting about 4-6 inches long from a healthy Monstera dubia by cutting at a point just below an aerial root.
+1. Take a stem cutting about 4-6 inches long from a healthy plant by cutting at a point just below an aerial root.
 Just one leaf node with the leaf is enough to propagate a new plant.

-Allow the new Monstera dubia to be well established before transplanting after which you can begin routine care.
+6. Allow the new plant to be well established before transplanting afterwhich you can begin routine care.

 3. Air-layering Monstera dubia by notching the stem

-This method of air layering consists of notching the stem of a healthy Monstera dubia and coating the notch with a rooting hormone.
+1. Notch the stem of a healthy plant and coat the notch with a rooting hormone to promote rooting.

-Place in a warm, well-lit place and maintain the soil moist until the new Monstera dubia is well established after which you can begin routine care.
+5. Place in a warm, well-lit place and maintain the soil moist until the new plant is well established afterwhich you can begin routine care.

 4. Air-layering Monstera dubia at a leaf node

-Place in a warm, well-lit place and maintain the soil moist until the new Monstera dubia is well established after which you can begin routine care.
+5. Place in a warm, well-lit place and maintain the soil moist until the new plant is well established afterwhich you can begin routine care.

 Monstera dubia